lilyball/Tomorrowland/README.md

 [Carthage]: https://github.com/carthage/carthage

-Promissory is an implementation of [Promises](https://en.wikipedia.org/wiki/Futures_and_promises) for Swift.
+Tomorrowland is an implementation of [Promises](https://en.wikipedia.org/wiki/Futures_and_promises) for Swift.
 A Promise is a wrapper around an asynchronous task that provides a standard way of subscribing to task resolution as well as chaining promises together.

 ```swift
 UIApplication.shared.isNetworkActivityIndicatorVisible = true